LucoLab/ChIPSeQ/README.md

 **NB4** : You can relaunch script if you find something went wrong.It will execute only part that failed.
 Fastqc will be done again (whereas fastqc analysis has already be done with sucess) because of a bug I didn't manage to correct.

-At the end of this part, you should have bam, bigwig and file containing peaks calling.

 ---